 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 It should come as no surprise to anyone that Jordan Peele is a big fan of the classics.
-The writer-director's latest genre effort — Nope (now playing in theaters everywhere) — wastes no time in tipping its Stetson hat to the most influential blockbuster filmmaker of all time, Steven Spielberg, whose silver screen treatment of alien visitation in Close Encounters of the Third Kind and E.T. redefined the way we look up at the night sky, pondering our place in the wider universe.
+The writer-director's latest genre effort — Nope (now streaming on Peacock) — wastes no time in tipping its Stetson hat to the most influential blockbuster filmmaker of all time, Steven Spielberg, whose silver screen treatment of alien visitation in Close Encounters of the Third Kind and E.T. redefined the way we look up at the night sky, pondering our place in the wider universe.

 Nope flips that notion of awestruck wonder on its head with the tale of a sinister presence lurking in the clouds above a remote California desert town, where a pair of siblings, Otis "OJ" Jr., and Emerald Haywood (played by Daniel Kaluuya and Keke Palmer), hatch a gonzo plan to film the unknown entity in the hopes of gaining fame and fortune when their Hollywood horse-training business threatens to go bankrupt.
 It's part Jaws and part Close Encounters.

 A biting, meta critique on the shallow and exclusory nature of the entertainment industry, as well as humanity's stomach-turning desire for morbid spectacle, the film (originally titled Little Green Men) also serves as an unabashed love letter to culturally significant genre movies of yesteryear.
 This paradoxical desire to satirize Hollywood, while paying deference to its cultural impact at the same time, infused itself into every aspect of production, including the costumes designed by Emmy nominee, Alex Bovaird (Bad Education, Sorry for Your Loss, The White Lotus).